placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 For Kierkegaard, the concern is more dire, as this is where Christianity sees *all* of us; this active turning away from truth, reason and love, is *exactly* the state of sin.
 While it has otherwise been called "idle talk" (Heidegger) or "bullshit" (LOOKUP), this state is in fact sin; it is the state in which one trades love of others for love of oneself, and in doing so, turns inward and arrives at a place in which one is unreceptive to the love of others---in which the loving engagement of others must be repeatedly rejected in order to maintain the absolute rightness of one's own atomic self. [[That I am rendering "God's love" or "Christ's love" as the "love of others" will, I hope, not throw my readers off the central point: that the *attitude* and the existential *state* required for rejecting these loves is one and the same.
 Any written or unwritten theological theories as to the identity of the love of others with the love of God, while exciting, need not distract us from the task at hand.]]

 Kierkegaard's solution rests upon the notion that maintaining oneself in this state (of untruth) requires a constant and deliberate application of effort.
 The sinner repeatedly chooses her sin.
 Necessary in this, there is *some* knowledge or covert awareness that one is willfully refusing love, choosing untruth, hearing what they want to hear.
 White Americans do not deny the reality of racism in America out of true belief, but out of a (tacitly understood, vaguely grasped) sense that one will benefit from denying it.
 The politics of personal exoneration are not concerned with uncovering the true structure of our society; this structure simply doesn’t play a part in the claims (and even genuine fears!) of the ‘attack on white America.’ [[so much of this is repeated from previous section; choose one!]]

+No one *simply* forgets the work of their hands; if the act of jabbing out one's eyes is not readily apparent, then it has been deliberately *obscured*.
+Is this next act of obscuring similarly forgotten?
+There is an infinite regress here: somewhere down the line, the Dreamers' dreaming must still be apparent to them, and this last unburried action is precisely what the *opportunity* triggers, what theatens to bring the truth of the whole endeavor surging back into awareness.

 [[Augustine: the idea that we would have acted appropriately if we had known is a matter of human *pride*: a failure to take responsibility for one's sin (*On Grace and Free Will*, chpt.
 II).]]